5th-6th Grade: Ms. Kinser

 Mary Jo Kinser

 Mary Jo has always loved missions work and traveling.
-During her college years, she spent several months living in West Berlin, Germany, and travelling in Europe.
+During her college years, she spent several months living in West Berlin, Germany, and traveling in Europe.
 Recently, she has participated in several short-term missions trip into the Ukraine and Russia working with teachers from these countries.

 Besides teaching, Mary Jo enjoys reading, walking and playing with her dog, Belle.
 Her life verse is from Psalm 84:11-12: "For the Lord God is a sun and shield; the Lord bestows favor and honor; no good thing does he withhold from those whose walk is blameless.
 O Lord Almighty, blessed is the man who trusts in you."